 Another cool feature is that the OLFA circle cutter works great for both left and right-handers.
 It has a cool ratchet handle that is ambidextrous and aligns with your hands and wrist, reducing wrist fatigue as well.
 To cut, you must use a clockwise motion.
 Unfortunately, it doesn’t exactly work counterclockwise.

 The biggest thing that annoys us about this circle cutter is the fact that it makes a small pin indentation in the center of the circle, where you drop the needle.
 It is a small one, but it may be noticeable on paper.
 Other than that, it works like a charm.
 It has a built-in blade cover and plastic pivot spike guard to protect it when you are not using it.

-It is a professional grade tool with an extremely sharp and durable blade and drill.
+It is a professional-grade tool with an extremely sharp and durable blade and drill.
 It mounts to a drill press and spins at a maximum safe speed of 500 RPM.
-This blade can be adjusted accommodate the thickness of the material you are cutting.
+This blade can be adjusted to accommodate the thickness of the material you are cutting.
 It goes from 7/8 of an inch to 4 inches in diameter.
 You can make all these adjustments with a hex wrench, which is luckily included.
-Both the 1/4 inch pilot drill and cutting blades are replaceable.
+Both the 1/4-inch pilot drill and cutting blades are replaceable.
 The shank is 3/8 inch round.